 • Where: Voxpop (Amsterdam) and online

 • Registration policy: Participation is free of charge, but registration is required.
 To register, please send an email to J.Kotisova@uva.nl and indicate whether you want to join us remotely or in person.
+One-day registration / attending only specific panels is possible.
 For student registration, scroll down.

 • Language: English